OneMoreSummer/academic-kickstart/content/post/what-format-do-q1-english-male-batters-excel-at-the-shorter-the-better/index.md

 **Are Q1 batters more suited to shorter formats?
 What other evidence exists?**

-In male England T20I cricket 25% of players (2005-2020) were Q1 but this was the highest Birth Quarter (BQ) for accumulated matches within this cohort at 28% and Q1s had the longest careers.
+In male England **T20I** cricket **25%** of players (2005-2020) were Q1 but this was the highest Birth Quarter (BQ) for accumulated matches within this cohort at **28%** and Q1s had **the longest careers**.

-In male England ODI cricket 27% of players (2000-2020) were Q1 but these players only represented 22% of all matches played and had the shortest careers of all BQs.
+In male England **ODI** cricket **27%** of players (2000-2020) were Q1 but these players only represented **22%** of all matches played and had **the shortest careers** of all BQs.

-In male England Test cricket only 22% of players (2000-2020) were Q1, representing only 12.3% of all matches played.
-They also had the shortest careers.
+In male England **Test** cricket only **22%** of players (2000-2020) were Q1, representing only **12.3%** of all matches played.
+They also had **the shortest careers**.

-**When looking at the very best players in each format these distinctions are more clear.**(Best are Top 50 batters by Runs, approx top 10% of all players in Test cricket)
+**When looking at the very best players in each format these distinctions are more clear.**

+(Best are Top 50 batters by Runs, approx top 10% of all players in Test cricket)

 In Test cricket only 14% of players are Q1s and they make up a similar number of overall matches played by this cohort.

 ![](top-50-male-england-test-batters-by-runs.png)

 ODI & T20 data to follow.

+**Conclusions**

+Q1 batters seem to be more effective at progressively shorter forms of the game and vice versa.

+Q1 players are the oldest in an age group and have often dominated junior cricket, both in terms of over-selection, and in terms of performance.
+Have they had it to easy in training and match play?
+Has the level of challenge been lower than all other BQs?

+Have Q1s learnt the wrong skills for the longer formats such as concentration, tactical play, resilience, 'mental toughness'?
+Do they succeed early by being more aggressive and does this become 'the cricketer they are' i.e. that is always their game plan?

+Is there a Q1 psychological profile that explains these phenomenon?
+Do the other Birth Quarters have a different profile?
+Is there a linear relationship between the BQs?